 The NPAC SMS responds to the M-CREATE.

 The NPAC SMS broadcasts each serviceProvNPA-NXX-X M-CREATE to the Local SMSs that support the object according to their NPAC Customer LSMS NPA-NXX-X Indicator in their service provider profile on the NPAC SMS.
+For the XML interface,DXCD – NpaNxxDxCreateDownload.

 At the same time as step 3, the NPAC SMS broadcasts each serviceProvNPA-NXX-X M-CREATE to the SOAs that support the object according to their NPAC Customer SOA NPA-NXX-X Indicator in their service provider profile on the NPAC SMS.
+For the XML interface,DXCD – NpaNxxDxCreateDownload.

 The Local SMS responds to the M-CREATE request.
+For the XML interface, DNLR – DownloadReply.

 The SOA responds to the M-CREATE request.
+For the XML interface, DNLR – DownloadReply.